byte-foundry/prototypo/README.md

 -----------------
 Use git flow on this branch (reactify-and-cleanup)
 Add --no-ff to your merge options on this branch.
-If you merge a branch on reactify-and-cleanup with ff I'll will cut you
+If you merge a branch on reactify-and-cleanup with ff I'll be really sad and cry

 Labeling convention:
 - Feature -> feat/name-of-feature